Backstreet Boys, 1997

 noun clauses, I don’t know.docx noun clauses, I don’t know.pdf

-• Listening Listen to the song while reading the lyrics below.
-(An audio-only version is on YouTube.)
-The lyrics are intended for nonprofit educational purposes only.
+- Listening Listen to the audio-only video of the song while reading the lyrics below.
+Lyrics intended for nonprofit educational purposes only.

 as long as you love me, lyrics.docx as long as you love me, lyrics.pdf

-• Post-Listening Watch an official video of a live performance.
-(This performance is from 2016, almost 20 years after the song was originally released, so the Backstreet “Boys” are now grown men.)
+- Singing Without looking at the lyrics, watch the live performance video in Los Angeles.
 Sing along when you hear these three noun clauses: who you are; where you’re from; what you did.
-I printed out the three clauses in large font on individual pieces of paper (see below) and held them up at the appropriate times, using them as cue cards.
-Most of my students sang not just the three noun clauses, but the whole chorus.
+For my high-beginning class, I printed out the three clauses in large font on individual pieces of paper (see below) and held them up at the appropriate times, using them as cue cards.
+Many students sang not just the three noun clauses, but the whole chorus.

 as long as, 3 noun clauses.docx as long as, 3 noun clauses.pdf